amitzed/mix-pack-workout/README.md

 # Mix Pack Workout (Project Images Below)
-### A CRUD app to customize a workout and set a workout schedule.
+### A CRUD app to customize a workout and set a workout schedule (including Google Auth).

 ## React / Redux with backend server
 ## Login with Google authentication